 Zhang Li had already seen it all in less than 20 years of practicing family law.
 Spouses who’d transitioned from lovers to enemies.
 Children struggling to cope with household, school, and peer stress.
 Deadbeat dads.
 Entitled exes.
 Domestic violence.
 And the suffering of good people who gradually fell into addictions in efforts to ease physical or emotional pain.

 Storytelling is an undervalued, under-utilized tool.
-It’s the art and science of influencing and inspiring others; not just by telling great stories through various means, but being a great story.
+It’s the art and science of influencing others through skillful communication and personal brand; not just telling great stories, but being a great story.

 And everyone loves a great story–including Ana, a college student and part-time receptionist at the office complex where Zhang Li leases space, who loves when Zhang Li stops by to chat because the lawyer always shares an interesting anecdote from her day.